YeoBL/yeobl.github.io/_posts/2024-07-02-statistical-distributions.md

  \end{array}
 $$

 Due to the randomness of the wheel, we will almost always see some variation between the Observed and Expected values of each number appearing.
 This leaves us with the difficulty of figuring out whether the wheel is biased or not.
-How do we quantitavely determine if 3 appeared more frequently by chance or because the wheel is unfair?
+How do we quantitatively test the hypothesis that the wheel is fair?

 #### Introducing the Chi-Squared $(\chi^2)$ distribution